arangodb/arangodb/Documentation/UserManual/Transactions.md

 The `action` attribute contains the actual transaction code to be executed.
 This code contains all data modification operations (3 in this example).
-The `return true` at the end of the code will make the transaction commit.

     /* setup */
     var db = require("internal").db;